Introduction

 To build this fund, you might want to set up a different account for contributions and set up automatic saves.
 Regular payments will help you save money, and over time, they will help your emergency fund grow.
 Don’t use these saves unless you have to.
 Keep the money in the fund for real situations.

 Getting kids involved in saving lives can be fun and teach them important lessons.
 Start a savings account for your family to use for common goals, like a trip or event.
-Kids should be asked to give any extra change they have.
+Ask kids to give any extra change they have.
 This will help the group work together and learn how important it is to save money and have a common goal.

-For single parents, child care is often one of their biggest costs, so they have to be very careful to keep their finances in order.
-Look into neighbourhood support groups and tools that give low-cost child care or financial aid.
+Child care is often one of the biggest costs for single parents, so they must be very careful to keep their finances in order.
+Look into neighborhood support groups and tools that offer low-cost child care or financial aid.
 Community groups and non-profits may be able to help you or put you in touch with trusted childcare choices that offer lower prices.

 You might want to think about flexible work plans, like working from home or changing your schedule to fit school hours.
 This can cut down on the need for after-school care and the cost of babysitting generally.
 Talk to your boss about these choices to find a solution that works for everyone and meets the needs of your family.